benkeks/sandbox/README.md

 All special objects can be removed by clicking on them with right mouse button.

-On the right-hand side of the screen, you'll find the buttons `Save`, `Load`, `Clear all` and `Close`...
+On the right-hand side of the screen, you'll find the buttons `Pause`, `Save`, `Load`, `Clear all` and `Close`...
 Errm, and they do exactly what one would expect 'em to when you look at their names.
 The Save-Button won't ask you for a file name, but just save the current scene to a file with an incremented number as file name.
 By the way: You can also open files, by dragging 'em on `sand.exe` (=, or supplying their name via terminal as argument.
 For instance, the following will open a sample world:

 ```
 sand.exe 0.sand